• Skip to primary navigation

 Pineapple dump cake pin with 2 images and text divider.

-My sweet, easy-to-make Pineapple Dump Cake is the rich, buttery, and quick dessert you need to make much more often!
+This pineapple dump cake is a delectably rich, buttery, and quick dessert you are going to want to make all the time!
+All it takes is a box of white cake mix, canned pineapple, butter, and brown sugar.
 Full of delightful tropical pineapple flavor – this cake is just as delicious as it is easy!

 Pineapple dump cake served on a glass dessert plate.